A Result Of Us Foreign Aid In Sudan Was

 The impact of US foreign aid in Sudan is a testament to both the potential and the limitations of international assistance.
 A result of US foreign aid in Sudan was its ability to address immediate needs, such as providing food, healthcare, and emergency relief during crises.
 It has also contributed to long-term development by improving infrastructure, supporting economic growth, and fostering education and cultural exchange.

-As Sudan continues to navigate its path toward stability and prosperity, the legacy of US foreign aid will remain a significant factor.
+As Sudan continues to work through its path toward stability and prosperity, the legacy of US foreign aid will remain a significant factor.
 By learning from past experiences and adapting to evolving challenges, both the U.S. and Sudan can work toward a future where aid not only addresses immediate needs but also empowers communities to build a sustainable and self-reliant future.